Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Results

 This study adopts a semi-supervised learning framework for training the SNN, where only a small subset of the dataset is labeled.
 To minimize manual intervention and avoid introducing physical bias near the critical point, labeled samples were selected exclusively from the regions far from criticality, specifically the intervals \( [0, 0.1] \cup [0.9, 1] \).
 This strategy resulted in only 22 labeled probability points across multiple system sizes.

-Unlike traditional supervised learning that assigns Unlike traditional supervised learning, which assigns labels to individual samples, the SNN adopts a pairwise labeling strategy.
+Unlike traditional supervised learning, which assigns labels to individual samples, the SNN adopts a pairwise labeling strategy.
 Labels are assigned to configuration pairs based on their relative similarity or dissimilarity.
 Specifically, two probabilities $p_i$ and $p_j$ are randomly sampled from within the intervals $[0,0.1]$ and $[0.9,1]$, respectively.
 The corresponding configurations $x_i$ and $x_j$ are then paired for similarity evaluation.
-The pair is labeled as: \begin{itemize} \item Positive: if $x_i$ and $x_j$ belong to the same interval, either \( [0,0.1] \) or \( [0.9,1] \); \item Negative: if $x_i$ and $x_j$ are sampled from different intervals. \end{itemize} To prevent sampling bias, the pool of 1000 configurations at each $p$ value were independently shuffled prior to pair generation.
+The pair is labeled as: \begin{itemize} \item Positive: if both $x_i$ and $x_j$ are sampled from the same probability interval—either from the low-probability regime $[0, 0.1]$ or the high-probability regime $[0.9, 1]$, they are labeled as a positive pair.

+\item Negative: if $x_i$ and $x_j$ are sampled from different intervals (i.e., one from $[0, 0.1]$ and the other from $[0.9, 1]$), they are labeled as a negative pair. \end{itemize} To prevent sampling bias, the pool of 1000 configurations at each $p$ value was independently shuffled prior to pair generation.

 {\bf Training Process}

 1. The selected configurations $x_i$ and $x_j$ are input to the two branches of the SNN feature extractor, which maps them to latent representations $S_W(x_i)$ and $S_W(x_j)$.